adaltas/node-nikita/docs/content/guide/tutorial.md

 ### Use cases

 It serves multiple purposes.
-For example, it can be used in a website with a Node.js backend, where you want to execute actions (writing files, copy, move, executing custom scripts...) or you can use it to automate and orchestrate components' deployments (installations, functional tests, lifecycle management...).
+For example, it can be used in a website with a Node.js backend, where you want to execute actions (writing files, copy, move, executing custom scripts...) or you can use it to automate and orchestrate component deployments (installations, functional tests, lifecycle management, ...).

 Take a view at [Ryba](https://github.com/ryba-io/ryba) which contains playbooks to set up and manage Big Data systems.